sharon088/Nodejs-mongo-helm/README.md

-# DevOps Assignment - Kubernetes Deployment with Helm
+# DevOps - Kubernetes Deployment with Helm

 ## Overview
 This project involves containerizing an application, deploying it alongside a MongoDB instance to a local Kubernetes cluster, and orchestrating the deployment using Helm.
 The goal is to showcase the usage of Docker multi-stage builds, parameterized Helm charts, and reliable deployment strategies (including rolling updates) for a modern microservice application.